cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

 | Local Items | Cached iCloud passwords |
 | System      | All users on the system |

 Installing the certificate in the Login keychain will result in only the logged in user trusting the Cloudflare certificate.
-Installing it in the System keychain affects all users who have access to that machine.
+Installing it in the System Keychain affects all users who have access to that machine.

 To install the certificate in **Keychain Access**: